A Namekian in Halkeginia

 At that, the mage's sneer turned to a malicious grin, and with a flick of his wrist, a concealed wand slide out from the right sleeve of his overcoat.
 As soon as the wand came into view, panicked cries arose from the watching crowd, with many of the bystanders rapidly retreating from the developing confrontation, so as not to be caught in the seemingly impending crossfire.

-Unfortunately, while the incident with Guiche had been nicely contained within the Academy, the situation here was at greater risk of causing unwanted collateral damage; while the Namekian was certain he could easily take care of this new aggressor, on account of the rather middling energies he was sensing from within the man, there was no telling how quickly this new mage could fire off one of his spells – and though it would likely have no effect on Piccolo himself, the was still the risk of some it catching some of the bystanders in the process, even if they were now a fair distance from the dispute.
+Unfortunately, while the incident with Guiche had been nicely contained within the Academy, the situation here was at greater risk of causing unwanted collateral damage; while the Namekian was certain he could easily take care of this new aggressor, on account of the rather middling energies he was sensing from within the man, there was no telling how quickly this new mage could fire off one of his spells – and while it was highly likely any attack would have no effect on Piccolo himself, the was still the risk of some of innocent bystanders being caught in the process, even if they were now a fair distance from the dispute.

 Piccolo looked down for a moment, eyes fixing onto the wand, before returning his gaze to the enraged mage.
 Then, in a surprising change of pace, the Namekian gave a disdainful snort, turned around, and began walking away.
 The motion elicited a surprised reaction from both the noble himself and the remaining onlookers, Louise included, having expected a head-on clash to unfold before them.